-OUTCOME: PERFORMANCE
+OUTCOME: Performance

-Demonstrate performance skills requisite for artistic self-expression at least one major performance area and proficiency in keyboard, sight reading, and conducting.
+Demonstrate performance skills requisite for artistic self-expression in at least one major performance area and proficiency in keyboard, sight reading, and conducting.

-- 1. Demonstrate skills requisite for artistic self-expression in at least one major performance area. - 2.
+- 1. Demonstrate skills requisite for artistic self-expression in at least one major performance - 2.
 Effectively perform a cross-section of repertoire in the major performance area. - 3.
 Read at sight with fluency. - 4.
 Demonstrate artistic, technical, collaborative, and leadership skills in a variety of music contexts. - 5.
 Work independently as musicians. - 6.
 Conduct as appropriate to the degree program. - 7.
 Demonstrate keyboard proficiency. - 8.
 Pronounce, translate, and phonetically transcribe the Romance languages. - 9.
-Develop heightened aesthetic sensitivity. - 10.
-Pronounce, translate, and phonetically transcribe the Romance languages.
+Develop heightened aesthetic sensitivity.

-OUTCOME: THEORY
+OUTCOME: Theory